QC Tests & Thresholds

 Three QARTOD tests, two CMAR-developed tests, and a human in the loop test were applied to the CMAR Water Quality data.

 Automated QC tests were applied to each sensor string deployment using CMAR-developed R package qaqcmar, which is available to view and install from GitHub.
-The human in the loop test was applied during data review using the qc_tests_water_quality R project, which is also available on GitHub.
+The human in the loop test was applied during data review using qaqcmar and the qc_tests_water_quality R repository, which is also available on GitHub.

 Gross Range Test